varangian-core/BusTrackerApp/README.md

 ### How to Run

-Clone this repository and run `index.html`.
-Before running, copy `config.sample.js` to `config.js` and replace the placeholder token with your own Mapbox token.
+Clone this repository and open `index.html` in your browser.
+For convenience the Mapbox access token is embedded directly in `mapanimation.js`, so no additional configuration is needed.
 The page will fetch live bus stop data from the MBTA API when the map loads.
-If no token is provided, a dialog will notify you that the map cannot load.

 ### Roadmap to Future Improvements
 This application will likely be restructured as a component for React App.